nuxeo/doc.nuxeo.com-content/src/nxdoc/tutorials/configure-nuxeo-platform.md

 This tutorial introduces you to a few important aspects of **Nuxeo Studio** so that you can take advantage of this great product as quickly as possible.

 {{#> callout type='warning' }}
-This tutorial makes use of **View Designer**, a new customization tool for Nuxeo Web UI. **View Designer** is currently available through a limited release.
+This tutorial makes use of **Nuxeo Studio Designer**, a new customization tool for Nuxeo Web UI. **Studio Designer** is currently available through a limited release.
 If you don't have access yet and would like to try it out, please contact your Nuxeo representative.
 {{/callout}}

 ## Introduction